All Episodes

 The Ravens and the Steelers have a rivalry that today is the most bloody, vicious, and genuinely filled with hate of any rivalry in the National Football League.

-The Baltimore Ravens on any given Sunday are a fabulously vicious, mean defense.
+The Baltimore Ravens, on any given Sunday, are a fabulously vicious, mean defense.

-This game Is going to be marked by its genuine brutality.
+This game is going to be marked by its genuine brutality.

 And I think both teams better bring extra stretchers and extra sets of crutches.

-They just get so motive.
+They just get so motivated.

 This is the game for the Baltimore Ravens every year.